Dollar strengthens on U.S. economic outlook; euro dips below $1.20

-LONDON (Reuters) - The dollar strengthened to two-month highs against the euro and yen, after data pointed to an improvement in the U.S. economic outlook, while risk appetite in global stock markets eased off.
+LONDON (Reuters) - The dollar strengthened to two-month highs and the euro dropped below $1.20, as data pointed to an improvement in the U.S. economic outlook, bond yields rose and oil prices hit a one-year high.

+The U.S. dollar rose to as high as 91.485 against a basket of currencies, its strongest in two months.

-Dollar short positions are elevated, meaning that the dollar has room to rise when speculators quit those positions.
+Dollar shorts are elevated, meaning that the dollar has room to rise when speculators quit those positions.

 “We are not convinced that the US dollar’s current rebound will prove sustainable beyond the near-term,” Lee Hardman, a currency analyst at MUFG, wrote in a note to clients, citing the continued decline of U.S. real yields.